amsaid1989/tweet-textarea-react/README.md

 Therefore, the project currently relies on a [Visual Studio Code](https://code.visualstudio.com/) task to build the code.
 To trigger this task automatically, the project currently relies on the [Trigger Task on Save](https://open-vsx.org/extension/Gruntfuggly/triggertaskonsave) extension.
 If you would like to build the component automatically every time you make a change to it, you will need to use `Visual Studio Code` and the `Trigger Task on Save` extension.
 The configuration for the task and how to trigger it is already provided in the repository, so it should work out of the box once you install the extension.

+> `NOTE`
+>
+> Using the `Trigger Task on Save` with `Visual Studio Code` is not very robust.
+Sometimes building the component would fail.
+In this case, you will need to build the component again.
+Usually, it succeeds on the second time.

 If you don't want to use `Visual Studio Code`, you will need to configure your own text editor/IDE to achieve the same result.

 ## Testing